gustafe/aoc2023/README.md

 ### Day 10: Pipe Maze

 Toughest puzzle so far this year.

-I've gotten an ugly brute force solution for part 1 but not solved part 2 yet.
+On Sun, I found an ugly brute force but had to put off solving part 2.

-TODO: part 2
+On Mon I read up a bit on the theory of how to determine interior points and implemented that.
+I also cleaned up my part 1, using a modified flood-fill algo to "paint" the loop.

+Regarding counting crossings, many commentators in the subreddit pointed out that moving diagonally simplified the logic of when the loop was crossed.

-Score: 1
+Score: 2

 Leaderboard completion time: 36m31s